What do the most downloaded apps have over the rest?

 #7.
 They follow effective marketing plans

-Unless you’re one of the lucky few apps which enjoy virality through user sharing, you’ve got work to do to get your app found, a fact known and used by the best apps.
+Unless you’re one of the lucky few apps which enjoy a viral loop through user sharing, you’ve got work to do to get your app found, a fact known and used by the best apps.
 Some of the aspects of an effective marketing plan include:

 There are a lot of great apps which let themselves down by not doing the work on marketing that they should.